On Sylvester Colorings of Cubic Graphs: The Main Results

 Assume that $e=(u,u')$, $e'=(v,v')$ and $u'\in V(B)$, $v'\in V(B')$.
 Consider a cubic graph $H$ obtained from $G$ as follows:

 If initially $G$ had an edge $(u, v)$, then in $H$ we will just get two parallel edges between $u$ and $v$.

 Observe that $H$ is a cubic graph containing at most $k$ bridges.
-By induction hypothesis, $H$ admits an ${S_4}$-coloring $g$.
+By induction hypothesis, $H$ admits an ${S_4}$-coloring $g$ satisfying condition (b) of the theorem.
 Now we obtain an $S_4$-coloring for the graph $G$ using the coloring $g$ of $H$.
 For that purpose we consider $2$ cases.

 \begin{subcase} 2.1: $g((u,v))\in \{a, b, c\}$.